 The biggest challenge facing children with autism spectrum disorder is social communication.
 Eye contact, language, attention span, nonverbal communication and social flexibility are just a few of the skills needed to succeed in the social world.
+As your child grows, these challenges turn into real pitfalls.
 When you play with your child you increase their ability to have an extended social interaction.
 When your child's ability to interact increases so to does their ability to make relationships and learn.
 Time spent playing with your child now, means clearer more effective social communication later.
+This isn't rocket science, just common sense.
+You can affect change for your child right now simply by playing with them.

 To learn from others we must look at other people's faces.